On the large deviation rate function for the empirical measures of reversible jump Markov processes: A large deviation principle

-In this subsection, we give the definition of the rate function $I$.
-In later sections we prove that $I$ thus defined is the correct form of the large deviation rate function for the empirical measures of the Markov jump processes.
-All conditions stated in Section \ref{setup} will be assumed throughout the rest of the paper.
-We wish to study the large deviation principle for the empirical measures $\eta_{T}\in\mathcal{P}\left( S\right) $ defined by (\ref{eta}).
+In this subsection, we define the rate function $I$.
+In later sections, we prove that $I$ thus defined is the correct form of the large deviation rate function for the empirical measures of the Markov jump processes.
+All conditions stated in Section~\ref{setup} will be assumed throughout the rest of the paper.
+We wish to study the large deviation principle for the empirical measures $\eta_{T}\in\mathcal{P} ( S ) $ defined by (\ref{eta}).
 Under compactness of $S$ and Condition \ref{cond1}, $\eta_{T}$ converges in distribution to an invariant distribution of $\mathcal{L}$.
-As pointed out in Remark \ref{rmk2}, $\pi$ is the unique invariant distribution of $\mathcal{L}$, and thus $\eta_{T}$ converges in distribution to $\pi$.
-Let $H$ be the collection of all distributions that are absolutely continuous with respect to $\pi$, i.e.
+As pointed out in Remark~\ref{rmk2}, $\pi$ is the unique invariant distribution of $\mathcal{L} $, and thus $\eta_{T}$ converges in distribution to $\pi$.
+Let $H$ be the collection of all distributions that are absolutely continuous with respect to $\pi$, that is,

 For $\eta\in H$, and assuming that the integral is well defined, consider